Qatar Airways CEO says Airbus A350 delivery delays down to Airbus

 When asked whether he was scrapping orders, Al Baker responded: "They have all our orders.
 They only need to deliver them to us."

-Later, Reuters reported citing sources that Qatar Airways has canceled orders for four A350s over delivery delays.
+Later, Reuters reported citing sources that Qatar Airways has cancelled orders for four A350s over delivery delays.
 The cancellations were first reported by Bloomberg.

 Qatar Airways has previously said delivery delays by Airbus had forced to it push back expansion plans.